CDOT-CV/jpo-cvmanager/webapp/src/components/help.md

 The menu on the left side of the screen contains three main sections: Map Layers, RSU Filters, and RSU Configuration.
 The Map Layers section allows users to change how data is visualized.
 The available layers are:

 - RSU Viewer: display location and status of RSUs.
-Selecting an RSU will open a popup with status and health information, as well as opening a side panel for RSU configuration.
-The color of the RSU points indicates the status (configurable under "Filter RSUs").
-Green means the RSU is online and actively reporting data, yellow indicates the RSU is currently offline but was recently active, and red indicates that RSU is offline and has not reported in some time.
+Selecting an RSU will open a popup with status and health information, as well as opening a side panel for RSU configuration
+  - The color of the RSU points indicates the status (configurable under "Filter RSUs").
+Green means the RSU is online and actively reporting data, yellow indicates the RSU is currently offline but was recently active, and red indicates that RSU is offline and has not reported in some time
 - Heatmap: shows a heatmap based on message counts using the filters from the Message Count Menu
-- V2x Message Viewer: query specific areas of the map to view corresponding messages or traffic data
+- V2X Message Viewer: query specific areas of the map to view corresponding messages or traffic data
 - WZDx Viewer: display available WZDx work zone messages.
 Selecting a work zone icon will open a popup with details about the event
 - Intersections: display locations of connected intersections and their corresponding intersection id
 - Moove AI Viewer: query the map (by selecting a polygon region) for harsh braking events